ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 amount within a given period of time, it shuts down as no operation can be carried out safely.

-## The Bootstrap Mechanics
+## Bootstrapping The Blockchain

-Once we understand how to find and connect to validators and beacons, we can look at how the block download works.

-Let's start by dispelling a common belief: *Avalanche chains are not bootstrapped from the genesis up to their frontier*.
+Once a node is able to discover and connect to validator and beacon nodes, it's able to start bootstrapping the blockchain by downloading the individual containers.

+One common misconception is that Avalanche blockchains are bootstrapped by retrieving containers starting at genesis and working up to the currently accepted frontier.

-Instead, blocks are downloaded from the frontier down to genesis and then executed upwards.
-The frontier is the last accepted block for linear chains and the last accepted vertices for DAGs.
+Instead, containers are downloaded from the accepted frontier downwards to genesis, and then their corresponding state transitions the are executed upwards from genesis to the accepted frontier.
+The accepted frontier is the last accepted block for linear chains and the accepted vertices for DAGs.

-Why can't we simply download blocks in order, from the genesis upward?
-The reason is efficiency: if we downloaded containers upward we would get the maximum safety we seek only by polling a majority of validators for every single container.
-That's a lot of network traffic for a single container, and we'd need to do that for all containers in the chain.
-Instead if we start by securely retrieving the frontier from a majority of honest nodes and then we download the parent containers from the frontier down to genesis, we can cheaply check that containers align correctly just by verifying at their IDs.
-Each Avalanche container carries the IDs of its parents (one block parent for linear chains, possibly multiple parents for DAGs) and IDs integrity can be guaranteed by cryptographic means.
+Why can't nodes simply download blocks in chronological order, starting from genesis upwards?
+The reason is efficiency: if nodes downloaded containers upwards they would only get a safety guarantee by polling a majority of validators for every single container.
+That's a lot of network traffic for a single container, and a node would still need to do that for each container in the chain.

+Instead if a node starts by securely retrieving the accepted frontier from a majority of honest nodes and then recursively fetches the parent containers from the accepted frontier down to genesis, it can cheaply check that containers are correct just by verifying at their IDs.
+Each Avalanche container has the IDs of its parents (one block parent for linear chains, possibly multiple parents for DAGs) and an ID's integrity can be guaranteed cryptographically.

-Let's now see the two bootstrap phases, the frontier retrieval and the container execution.
+Let's dive deeper into the two bootstrap phases - frontier retrieval and container execution.

 ### Frontier Retrieval

-The current frontier is retrieved by polling chain validators or beacons.
-Avalanche bootstrapping is designed to be robust: the process must be able to progress even if very slow validators are selected as information source.
-It also natively handles network issues; it needs to, since bootstrapping may take quite some time to complete and networks connections can be unreliable.
+The current frontier is retrieved by requesting them from validator or beacon nodes.
+Avalanche bootstrap is designed to be robust - it must be able to make progress even in the presence of slow validators or network failures.
+This process needs to be fault-tolerant to these types of failures, since bootstrapping may take quite some time to complete and network connections can be unreliable.

 Here's the frontier retrieval steps.